TarGF: Learning Target Gradient Field to Rearrange Objects without Explicit Goal Specification: Details of Baselines

 These baselines refer to the \textit{Goal-SAC} and \textit{Goal-ORCA} in experiments.

-\textbf{Goal Proposal:} This type of baselines first train a VAE on the target examples and then leverage the trained VAE for the goal proposal.
+\textbf{Goal Proposal:} This type of baseline first train a VAE on the target examples and then leverages the trained VAE for the goal proposal.
 The VAE is implemented as a GNN, and the model capacity is similar to our target score network for a fair comparison.
 We choose $\lambda_{kl} = 0.01$ for \textit{Circling} and \textit{Clustering} and $\lambda_{kl} = 0.02$ for \textit{Circling+Clustering}.

-\textbf{Execution:} At the beginning of each episode, the agent first proposes a goal of this episode using the VAE and then reaches the goal via a control algorithm.
+\textbf{Execution:} At the beginning of each episode, the agent first proposes a goal for this episode using the VAE and then reaches the goal via a control algorithm.
 In \textit{Goal-ORCA}, the agent reaches the goal by a planning-based method: The agent first assigns velocities for each ball that points to the corresponding goal.
 Then these velocities are updated by the ORCA planner $\planner$ to be collision-free.
 In \textit{Goal-SAC}, the agent trains a multi-agent goal-conditioned policy via goal-conditioned RL to reach the goal: Similar to \textit{Ours-SAC}, the reward of the i-th object at timestep $t$ is $r_t^i = ||\s_t - \s_{goal}||_1 + \lambda * c_t^i$ where $\s_{goal}$ denotes the goal proposal, $\lambda$ is a hyper-parameter and $c_t^i = \sum_{j\neq i} col_{i, j}$ is the total number of collisions between the i-th object and the others.
 Here $col_{i, j}=1$ when We choose $\lambda=3$ for ball rearrangement and $\lambda=0.2$ for room rearrangement.